83328/gyro_games/README.md

 - Game selector page: http://<your-host>:8080/index.html

 How it works (short)
-- A phone opens `/gyro.html`, selects a role (blue/red/yellow/green), and starts streaming.
+- A phone opens `/gyro.html`, selects a color, and starts streaming.
 The page requests device motion/orientation permissions on iOS and sends compact JSON payloads over WebSocket.
 - The server forwards messages to all connected clients.
 Game pages listen on the same WebSocket and apply incoming telemetry to the matching player role.

 Controls & calibration